michaeltlombardi/pentola-book/manuscript/03-craft/a-dweomers.md

 {icon=dice-d20}
 G> #### Example: Researching a Dweomer
 G>
-G> Karacter wants to learn how to apply a dweomer they saw referenced once in the biography of a mage - the effect was described as "filling the room with thunder and shaking the very stones apart with voice alone."
+G> Taryn wants to learn how to apply a dweomer they saw referenced once in the biography of a mage - the effect was described as "filling the room with thunder and shaking the very stones apart with voice alone."
 G>
 G> Between the player and referee, the effect is determined to be the infliction of M damage caused by sonic waves from the crafter and which has a 10% chance per M to destroy solid objects which it comes in contact with.
 G>
-G> Karacter aquires chalk, pen, ink, and other materials for the experiment, making a wealth test for the lot.
-G> They then spend two half-days preparing for the experiment (Karacter has work, they can't just skip it to learn a dweomer).
+G> They then spend two half-days preparing for the experiment (Taryn has work, they can't just skip it to learn a dweomer).
-G> Finally, Karacter is ready to try the experiment and makes a hard Crafting test and succeeds.
+G> Then Taryn is ready to try the experiment and makes a hard Crafting test and succeeds.
-G> Karacter rolls a d4 with a result of a 2 - though they didn't learn everything they needed to from the experiment, Karacter can repeat it after another day's preparation without it being a hard test.
+G> Taryn rolls a d4 with a result of a 2 - though they didn't learn everything they needed to from the experiment, Taryn can repeat it after another day's preparation without it being a hard test.
 G>
-G> Two days later, Karacter tries again and succeeds in the experiment, rolling a d4 and getting a 4!
+G> Two days later, Taryn tries again and succeeds in the experiment, rolling a d4 and getting a 4!
-G> Karacter has successfully learned _Thunderspeech_, a new dweomer which allows Karacter to project their voice to destroy obstacles and injure enemies.
+G> Taryn has successfully learned _Thunderspeech_, a new dweomer which allows Taryn to project their voice to destroy obstacles and injure enemies.

 {icon=wrench}
 G> #### Researching and Balance